ouvroir/labouvroir/lab/equipement-en.md

 - demonstration of existing digital projects
 - research and exploration of datasets
 - programming boost and debuging sessions
-- getting familiar with tools such as: Zotero, especially for images and artworks,  notetaking in markdown, git and github
+- gain familiarization with tools such as: Zotero (specifically for images and artworks), Markdown (for notetaking), and git and github

 The clinic takes place in hybrid mode at the office (C-8130) and [online](https://umontreal.zoom.us/j/82480661654?pwd=cUlzb09hZ3lkd2UvcmpPbTdmQkZBQT09).

 ### Appointments

-You can schedule an appointment per [email](mailto:ouvroir@umontreal.ca) or reach the Ouvroir team online using [Element](https://matrix.to/#/!AaxspHhzNUgFJpDKTr:matrix.org?via=matrix.org).
-This chat can be used directly in the browser or by installing the app after after creating an account.
+You can schedule an appointment via [email](mailto:ouvroir@umontreal.ca) or reach the Ouvroir team online using [Element](https://matrix.to/#/!AaxspHhzNUgFJpDKTr:matrix.org?via=matrix.org).
+This chat can be used directly in the browser or by installing the app after creating an account.

 ### Keep in touch